Anderz: Health

 Included a Complete review of the treatment and collocation of psychiatric patients and prescribing medications such as lithium in bipolar disorder or methylphenidate in these difficult to diagnose disorders such as ADHD, the Ban of buckling psychiatric patients during psychosis. and the Revaluation of the anti-psychiatry by Karel Ringoet.

 People and society

-Included Lowering the abolition of road tax for all road users, a reform of the pension system, an electronic Registration procedure for primary and secondary schools, compulsory courses economy and sociology in secondary education by abolishing religious instruction; at least 60 hours teaching macroeconomics and 60 hours teaching sociology at university all directions, a Lifting ban on smoking in bars and restaurants, smoking section in hospitals and retirement homes, the legalization of Canabis Use, the closing of inhumane prisons, more efforts to provide homeless shelter;
+Included Lowering the abolition of road tax for all road users, a reform of the pension system, an electronic Registration procedure for primary and secondary schools, compulsory courses economy and sociology in secondary education by abolishing religious instruction; at least 60 hours teaching macroeconomics and 60 hours teaching sociology at university all directions, a lifting ban on smoking in bars and restaurants, smoking section in hospitals and retirement homes, the legalization of cannabis use, the closing of inhumane prisons, more efforts to provide homeless shelter;

-equal rights for man and woman, Elimination of all forms of discrimination.
-Mandatory making an emergency-year language courses for new immigrants, Stricter control profiteering and religious freedom.
+equal rights for man and woman, elimination of all forms of discrimination.
+Mandatory making an emergency-year language courses for new immigrants, stricter control profiteering and religious freedom.